 At Trainline, we know that a diverse team is crucial to delivering the best app and website experience for our global customer base.
 A diverse team also results in a more engaging, inclusive, and creative workplace for our people.
 We’re committed to diversity in all forms, whether gender, ethnicity, sexuality, disability, nationality, or diversity of thought and working style.

 We have done a lot of work with the wider industry on the issue of women in tech over the last few years.
 This involves supporting grassroots charitable organisations focused on helping younger females enter the industry, as well as working directly with schools on mentoring students from difficult backgrounds to help them see that a career in tech is within their grasp.

 We continue to reassess and improve the recruitment processes we use, to make it even easier for young female tech talent to join us.
 We’ve seen good results from these processes so far and, in the last year, have hired more women than men across our three offices in London, Edinburgh and Paris.
 Many of our new female hires are in our technology specialist teams, which account for more than half our people, and more than a third (35%) of our people company-wide are women.

-A continued shortage of women in tech – as well as in the rail and coach industries - can limit the number of female candidates applying for open roles, particularly senior and leadership positions.
-However, more than a third (34%) of our people were women in April 2019 and this figure continues to rise; and we have managed to reduce our gender pay gap from 22% in April 2018 to 20% in April 2019.*
+However, a continued shortage of women in tech – as well as in the rail industry - can limit the number of female candidates applying for open roles, particularly for senior and leadership positions.
+As a result, the majority of new female team members we’ve welcomed over the last year have filled junior roles in the business; we’re committed to supporting them in progressing their careers at Trainline and are excited to see the great things they will achieve.
+With more junior women joining our organisation, and despite more than a third (35%) of our people being women in April 2020, we have seen our gender pay gap* increase from 20% in April 2019 to 26% in April 2020.

 *The difference between the average mean hourly pay of women and the average mean hourly pay of men at Trainline